National Reptile of India | King Cobra

 Suggested Read: National Award of India

 The Indian cobra is a popular choice for snake charmers.
 It sways and makes a threat posture to the tune of a snake charmer flute.
-Snake charmers with their wicker basket are a common sight in India during Nag Panchami or Naagula Chavithi festival.
+Snake charmers with their wicker baskets are a common sight in India during Nag Panchami or Naagula Chavithi festival.

 The cobra is deaf to the snake charmer pipe but follows the visual cue of the moving pipe and it can sense the ground vibration from the snake charmer’s tapping.
 These snake charmers can remove all the venom in the cobra’s teeth and they sell the venom at a high price.
 Cobra stones or gems or pearls are believed to form from cobra’s hood.